 Externships are similar to internships in providing a professional setting for students to gain valuable insight into a specific career field.
 Unlike internships, extern opportunities are extended job shadowing experiences (usually one week), most commonly initiated by students, and are unpaid and not for academic credit.
 Externships are a perfect option for students of any academic year who are unsure of their major or career goals.
 Formal externship programs are associated with professional schools such as architecture, engineering, medicine, and law where apprenticeship and clinical experience is highly valued or required to advance in the field.

 Curious about a functional role or an industry?
 Need to gain experience to help you land an internship?
 Externships are a great strategy.
 Start by exploring contacts in your own extended network, alumni connections through resources such as the Virginia Alumni Mentoring (VAM) program, and other employer sources to identify organizations of interest for externship opportunities.
-The UVA Career Center supports externship program development with its Guide to Developing Externships and other resources.
 Each extern experience is different depending on your interests, the career field, and the particular employer sponsor with whom you extern.

 - School of Architecture Extern Program